SAP-samples/ariba-extensibility-samples/topics/cloud-connector/on-prem-service/README.md

 The entities exposed by the mock service are included in [srv/mock-service.cds](srv/mock-service.cds).

-The `SourcingProjects` entity is currently being used in the Replicate SAP Ariba data to an on-premise service using SAP Cloud Platform Integration and SAP Cloud Connector [exercise](../README.md), expects a request like the one below:
+The `SourcingProjects` entity is currently being used in the Replicate SAP Ariba data to an on-premise service using SAP Cloud Integration and SAP Cloud Connector [exercise](../README.md), expects a request like the one below:
 ```bash
 $ curl --location --request POST 'http://localhost:4004/mock/SourcingProjects' \
 --header 'Content-Type: application/json' \